OO gauge

+OO gauge or OO scale (also, 00 gauge and 00 scale) is the most popular standard gauge model railway standard in the United Kingdom, outside of which it is virtually unknown.
+OO gauge is one of several 4 mm-scale standards (4 mm to 1 ft, or 1:76.2), and the only one to be marketed by major manufacturers.
+The OO track gauge of – the same as the 1:87 HO scale – corresponds to prototypical gauge of 4 ft 1 1/2 in, rather than 4 ft 8 1/2 in standard gauge.
+However, since the 1960s, other gauges in the same scale have arisen – 18.2 mm (EM) and 18.83 mm (Scalefour) — to reflect the desire of some modellers for greater scale accuracy.

 Origin

 Scale is the ratio or proportion of the model to the prototype.
 Gauge is the distance between the rails.
 The terms are not interchangeable.

 Double-0 scale model railways were launched by Bing in 1921 as "The Table Railway", running on track and scaled at 4 mm to the foot.
 In 1922, the first models of British prototypes appeared.
 Initially all locomotives were powered by clockwork, but the first electric power appeared in 1923.